-Recognizing misconceptions will empower us to wait well, stay present in the present, and experience God in our delay.
+Recognizing misconceptions will empower us to experience God in our daily life.

-Misconception #2: If I am waiting, I must desire something not in God’s will for my life.
+I must desire something not in God’s will for my life.
 Samantha desired to be married.
 She knew God ordained and approved marriage, but did He want her to be married?
-There are plenty of verses in the Bible about marriage, relationships, and how to be a loving spouse.
+There are plenty of verses in the Bible about marriage, relationships and how to be a loving spouse without misconceptions.
 Yet Samantha also knew the verses in which Paul clearly states that some people are called to remain single.
 When passages seemingly conflict, it can be difficult to determine God’s will for your life.

 She knew in her heart God would supply their needs, but she had to keep telling her head.
 Dianna faithfully followed the teaching of Paul in 1 Thessalonians 5:17: “Never stop praying” (NLT).
 Her wait didn’t end because she prayed, but her resolve strengthened, helping her to face each day.